bigskysoftware/_hyperscript/www/posts/2021-04-06-aysnc-transparency-in-practice.md

 ## What is Async-Transparency?

 The most interesting aspect of hyperscript, technically, is that it is [async transparent](/docs#async).
-This means that asynchronous and synchronous code can be mixed together freely, and the hyperscript runtime, rather than you, the developer, figures everything out.
+This means that asynchronous and synchronous code can be mixed together freely and the hyperscript runtime, rather than you, the developer, figures everything out.

-This can all be a little abstract, and so I wanted to take an example of some asynchronous code and show you what the equivalent hyperscript would be.
+That can be a little abstract and so I wanted to take an example of some asynchronous code in javascript and show you what the equivalent hyperscript would be.

-To motivate the discussion, we are going to look at the code from [How To Master Async/Await With This Real World Example](https://medium.com/free-code-camp/how-to-master-async-await-with-this-real-world-example-19107e7558ad), an excellent pratical introduction to the `async` and `await` keywords built into javascript.
+To motivate this discussion, we are going to look at the code from [How To Master Async/Await With This Real World Example](https://medium.com/free-code-camp/how-to-master-async-await-with-this-real-world-example-19107e7558ad), an excellent practical introduction to the `async` and `await` keywords built into javascript.

 The author uses a few web APIs to design a small currency converter application in javascript, using